jplatte/blog.turbo.fish/content/2021-03-01-proc-macro-simple-derive.md

 We now have a working proc-macro!
 But what if we had made a mistake in our generated code?
 Imagine forgetting the `#` in `&self.#field_name` of the generated getter methods.
-Then all getter methods would try to access a field named literally `field_name`, and we would get errors to that.
-And they'd point at where our derive macro was invoked:
+Now all getter methods try to access a field named literally `field_name`, which will for most invocations generate errors about that field not existing.
+Since the problem is in generated code, they point at the derive macro invocation:

 ```
 error[E0609]: no field `field_name` on type `&NewsFeed`